 Each NHSC SLRP application cycle is unique.
 The number of awards within a state depends on the number of applications received as well as the availability of funding.

-Applicants may contact the NHSC SLRP Administrator within their respective state to determine the current amount of funding available for the upcoming cycle.
+Applicants may contact the NHSC SLRP Administrator within their state to determine the current amount of funding available for the upcoming cycle.

 When do clinicians apply to the SLRP?